 I like spending time with Ivan mainly because he is very serious about his life and career.
 Besides, I could trust him like a brother with my life since my childhood as he would never reveal our “secrets” (friends have “secrets”.
 Don’t they?).
 In fact, he treats me more like a brother than a friend, since he doesn’t have any siblings, advising me at every opportunity to take good care of my elderly parents, which I really appreciate.
 Finally, I like to spend time with Ivan because he appreciates and understands the value of my time, and that not too many people would befriend him because of his introvert personality (even though he is a great person once you get to know him).

 Sample Answer 2:

-I happened to meet this person who later became my friend in a yoga and meditation class which I joined quite lately.
-It was quite a chance that this person who goes by the name, Gajender, sat beside me during the class.
+I happened to meet this person who later became my friend in a yoga and meditation class which I joined lately.
+It was quite a chance that this person who goes by the name "Gajender" sat beside me during the class.

-I always found him in a jubilant mood in spite of the fact that he had a very troublesome incident in his life.
+I always find him in a jubilant mood in spite of the fact that he went through some troublesome experience in life.
 He lost his only son and that too at a young age of 25.
 I must say, he is one of the persons who has really made a positive impression on my mind and has contributed a lot in the way I have started looking at life.

 [ Written by - Neeraj ]